 I am sure that after I survived both suicide attempts she was positive that God himself came down to save me from myself.
 I watched as she left, disappearing into the sea of black women who wanted so badly to find their magic.
 A loudspeaker adjusted in the lobby and a women’s voice calmed the room down.

-“Welcome to the 2018 Black Girl Magic Conference!”
-The room responded to the loudspeaker with cheers and hand claps, I swear I even heard a few Amens.
-Black women of all age’s, shapes, and sizes listened eagerly to hear the next set of instructions that would soon follow.
+“Welcome to the 2019 Black Girl Magic Conference!”
+The room responded to the loudspeaker with cheers and handclaps, I swear I even heard a few Amens.
+Black women of all ages, shapes, and sizes listened eagerly to hear the next set of instructions that would soon follow.

 “Black women you are magic and this conference will prove just how magical you really are.”
 Again the crowd went up in cheer, no face to place the voice to but from the applause in the lobby you would have thought a concert was about to start.

 I looked around the lobby and finally took it in; it was really beautiful, an upscale resort in the Poconos that had been revamped to look like a cross between a spa and an old-fashioned cabin.
-Everything was wood, trimmed with specs of red and gold.
-The lobby was huge, there were flat screen televisions hanging on each wall that played on a loop of what the resort used to look like compared to the 2018 upgrade.
+Everything was wood, trimmed with specs of burgundy and gold.
+The lobby was huge, there were flat-screen televisions hanging on each wall that played on a loop of what the resort used to look like compared to the 2019 upgrades.

-The red-carpeted floor made the revamped look come together.
-“Everyone should check into their rooms and play close attention to the itinerary so you won’t miss any of the magic.”
+The burgundy-carpeted floor made the revamped look come together.
+“Everyone should check into their rooms and pay close attention to the itinerary so you won’t miss any of the magic.”
 If this anonymous lady says magic just one more time I swear I am going to haul ass out of this conference and check into the hotel I saw across the street.